nesterovsky-bros/thoughts/microservices.md

 The projects we deal with are usually essential to a client's business, so they cannot be decommissioned or easily rewritten.
 That is where we come in with automatic and verifiable approaches.

-Original projects usually follow the "classic" client-server-database scheme..
+Original projects usually follow the "classic" client-server-database scheme.
 They often have UI, services or batch operations.
 They have large codebases, with a complex graph of connections between programs.

 ## On client expectations